-Cozen O'Connor, which is serving as Disclosure Counsel in this transaction, Reed Smith LLP, which is serving as Co-Bond Counsel in this transaction, and Thorp Reed & Armstrong, LLP, which is serving as Underwriters' Counsel in this transaction, also provide other legal services to the Commission.
-Public Financial Management, Inc., the Financial Advisor, and its affiliate PFM Asset Management, LLC are engaged to provide other services to the Commission.
+Reed Smith LLP, Bond Counsel; McNees Wallace & Nurick, LLC, Counsel to the Underwriters; and Cozen O'Connor, Disclosure Counsel, provide legal services to the Commission in various matters from time to time.
+Public Financial Management, Inc, Financial Advisor, and its affiliate PFM Asset Management, LLC are engaged to provide other services to the Commission.